eduvpn/apple/Pods/Disk/README.md

 Disk.availableCapacityForOpportunisticUsage
 ```

+**Note:** These variables return Optional `Int`s since retrieving file system resource values may fail and return `nil`.
+However this is very unlikely to happen, and this behavior exists solely for safety purposes.

 ### Helper Methods

 * Clear an entire directory
 ```swift
 try Disk.clear(.caches)
 ```

 * Remove a file/folder
 ```swift
 try Disk.remove("video.mp4", from: .documents)
 ```

 * Check if file/folder exists
 ```swift
 if Disk.exists("album", in: .documents) {